KNXV-TV: Independent station (1979–1986)

-In February 1975, the Federal Communications Commission (FCC) granted a construction permit to New Television Corporation to build a new UHF television station on channel 15 in Phoenix.
+In February 1975, the Federal Communications Commission (FCC) granted a construction permit to New Television Corporation to build a new ultra high frequency (UHF) television station on channel 15 in Phoenix, Arizona.
 The company's president was Edwin Cooperstein, who had started New Jersey's WNJU-TV in the 1960s before moving to Phoenix.
-New Television Corporation expected to begin broadcasting within a year and was intended to place a heavy emphasis on news programming, airing three 90-minute newscasts at different times between 4 p.m. and midnight.
-The lone legacy of this intended format was the station's call sign, KNXV-TV, standing for "Newswatch 15" (the "XV" stood for 15 in Roman numerals).
+New Television Corporation expected to begin broadcasting within a year and intended to place a heavy emphasis on news programming, airing three 90-minute newscasts at different times between 4 p.m. and midnight.
+The lone legacy of this proposed format was the station's call sign, KNXV-TV, standing for "Newswatch 15" (the "XV" stood for 15 in Roman numerals).
 Plans were soon delayed due to the inability to secure financing in a difficult economy, and by the end of 1976, the station had not been built.
 In 1977, Cooperstein and his investors sold a majority of New Television Corporation to Byron Lasky's Arlington Corporation.
 Lasky eventually launched or purchased three other stations: WTTO in Birmingham, Alabama; WCGV-TV in Milwaukee; and WQTV in Boston.

 In late 1978, plans were made to launch the station the next year.
 The catalyst and financial backer was Oak Industries, which would broadcast the ON TV subscription television service in evening hours while New Television would program the station during the day as a commercial independent station, airing first-run and off-network syndicated shows and children's programs.
 KNXV-TV began broadcasting on September 9, 1979, more than four and a half years after the construction permit was granted.
 One early station promotion featured the "Bluebird of Happinews", with the voice of Elroy "Buzz" Towers (who was voiced by an early station master control and videotape operator) in an invisible sky-blue helicopter taking jabs at local news on other stations.